RSGInc/SPF_tool/README.md

 ### Usage

-The SPA Tool 2.0 is now a command line program with flagged arguments specifying necessary directory locations, following a usage structure similar to ActivitySim and PopulationSim.
+The SPF is now a command line program with flagged arguments specifying necessary directory locations, following a usage structure similar to ActivitySim and PopulationSim.
 The command line provides a single point of entry to the SPA Tool "pipeline":

 `python spa_tool -c configs -d data`